Lightning-AI/lightning-thunder/docs/source/basic/faq.rst

 3. Do you support custom hardware, or accelerators that aren't Nvidia's?
 ========================================================================

 Yes, executors are device-agnostic.
-The python executor, for example, runs the operation with cpython on the cpu.
-We've been focusing on Nvidia, but we welcome contributions for executors for other accelerator backends.
+The python executor for example runs the operation with cpython on the cpu.
+We've been focusing on the Nvidia stack, but Thunder is designed to be extensible so you can write your own executors for any backend.
+Just make an executor and register the operators you need.
+We welcome contributions for executors for other accelerator backends.

 =================================================================